nathantypanski/cs4414-ps1/answers.md

 - `Gecko/20131215`: Gecko rendering engine, from 2013-12-15.
 - `Firefox/24.0`: Build comes from Firefox source code.
 - `Iceweasel/24.2.0`: Iceweasel release (Debian rebranding of Firefox)

+2
+=

+Rust thinks it is unsafe to modify a global variable like that because it is especially dangerous to concurrency; you never know which thread is modifying the variable at any given time, so the results are unpredictable.